axiomhq/cli/README.md

 [![License][license_badge]][license]
 [![License Status][license_status_badge]][license_status]

 This is the home of the Axiom Cli code.

-> The [Axiom][1] command-line application.
-The Axiom Cli is a fast and straightforward package for interacting with [Axiom](https://axiom.co) from your command line.
+> The [Axiom][1] command-line application is a fast and straightforward package for interacting with [Axiom](https://axiom.co) from your command line.

   [1]: https://axiom.co